 Outcomes to achieve

 Insights are not like mathematical equations.
 Different people will make different kinds of connections and will refine insights from stakeholder advice in diversified ways.
-However, when several people refine a similar insight, its reliability increases.

 Here’s some advice on writing insights: